Private Flood Insurance vs FEMA: Don't Get Flooded - Which is Right for You?

 The National Flood Insurance Program (NFIP) is a government initiative to provide affordable flood insurance to property owners, renters, and businesses.

 Managed by FEMA, the NFIP aims to reduce the socio-economic impact of flood events by promoting sound floodplain management and offering coverage for flood-related damages.
+Federal disaster assistance, typically in the form of low-interest loans or grants from FEMA following a presidential disaster declaration, can also aid in recovery.
+However, this assistance may not cover all flood events and can be coupled with insurance claims for better recovery benefits.

 History of the NFIP